 Candlesticks often show one minute’s worth of price data.
 However, you can also look at candlesticks that span one second, 15 minutes, or an hour.
 Many charting platforms colour candlesticks greens when the price rises and red when the price falls.

 Swing Trading vs Day Trading

 Swing trading and day trading share many strategies in common.
 However, whereas with UK day trading you place multiple trades per day and exit all positions by the end of the day, swing trading takes place over several days to several weeks.
-Whereas day trading is often a full-time job, swing trading usually is not.

 It is possible to take part in both day trading and swing trading.
 However, you’ll need to look for different opportunities that match the different timeframes, even if you’re using a single strategy.